 When it comes to fading spots, hydroquinone is the often-recommended derm favorite, available both by prescription and in lower concentrations over-the-counter.
 But there are numerous drawbacks to the highly potent ingredient, which is why more and more products now rely on natural alternatives.
 One of the best among them?
 Licorice extract, which, incidentally enough, works in a very similar way to hydroquinone.
 Here, dermatologists explain exactly how this natural standout gets the job done, and what else you need to know about it.
-Read on and see spots run.

-MAIN BENEFITS: Inhibits the production of an enzyme needed to produce melanin (pigment) in the skin, helps remove excess melanin, has anti-inflammatory benefits.
+Main benefits: Inhibits the production of an enzyme needed to produce melanin (pigment) in the skin, helps remove excess melanin, has anti-inflammatory benefits.

-HOW OFTEN CAN YOU USE IT: This largely depends on the particular product formulation, but in most cases, once or twice a day, maximum, says Chwalek.
+How often can you use it: This largely depends on the particular product formulation, but in most cases, once or twice a day, maximum, says Chwalek.

-WORKS WELL WITH: Because of its main benefits, it's often mixed with other antioxidants and skin brighteners, such as niacinamide and vitamin C.
+Works well with: Because of its main benefits, it's often mixed with other antioxidants and skin brighteners, such as niacinamide and vitamin C.

-DON'T USE WITH: Because it does have the potential to be somewhat irritating, Linkner advises not using it in conjunction with retinol and/or hydroquinone.
+Don't use with: Because it does have the potential to be somewhat irritating, Linkner advises not using it in conjunction with retinol and/or hydroquinone.

 What is Licorice Extract?